-JOY is you, my youngest. climbing up in bed with me before I completely wake up and snuggling all close and saying, “Mommy, I don’t want to grow up to be a daddy because I always want to live with you and daddy forever and I am going to have two boys just like you.”
+.JOY is you, my youngest. climbing up in bed with me before I completely wake up and snuggling all close and saying, “Mommy, I don’t want to grow up to be a daddy because I always want to live with you and daddy forever and I am going to have two boys just like you.”

-JOY is you being silly with phrases that catch us all up into laughter and then seeing the gleam in your eye as you realize you are funny and you can make people laugh.
+I picture you being silly with phrases that catch us all up into laughter and then seeing the gleam in your eye as you realize you are funny and you can make people laugh.
 JOY is your laughter filling this home with life and goodness.

 And, you, my son, the one who is almost as tall as me and surely will pass me when summer is full and days are hot and long.
 You, who still allow me to give you hugs long and strong, you almost man, but still child, you are a JOY.

 JOY is hearing you play piano and watching you take off on the keys like a well tuned race car with precision and mastery.
-JOY is watching you sketch and seeing you get lost in creating something you are proud to display.
+It is watching you sketch and seeing you get lost in creating something you are proud to display.
 JOY is hearing you explode with possibility when you catch a vision for your next great passionate endeavor.

-JOY is knowing you two are growing up loved and safe and I have something to do with that growing.
+JOY is knowing you two are growing up loved and safe, and I have something to do with that growing.
 I am overwhelmed at the fact of what I can be for you.
 It brings me near to tears just imagining what God has rendered in me as a gift to you.

 JOY is in your presence, you silly, wild, precious boys.
-JOY is watching you brother one another in the best of ways, as you snuggle or read together or go wild with your latest burst of boyhood.
-JOY is knowing you will have one another as you go through life and that your first friendship is strong enough to stand the test of time.
+Watching you brother one another in the best of ways makes my heart burst.
+I am breathless at the goodness as you snuggle or read together or go wild with your latest burst of boyhood.
+JOY is knowing you will have one another as you go through life.
+Your first friendship is strong enough to stand the test of time.

 JOY is knowing I never had to pick a favorite.
 Who in their right mind could pick one of you over the other?